ultrazohm/ultrazohm_sw/docs/source/hardware/altium/altium_db_lib/altium_Practical.rst

 - Altium documentation: https://www.altium.com/documentation/altium-designer/exploring-altium-designer?version=18.1

-Note: The current Altium version can be selected from the drop-down menu.
+.. note :: The current Altium version can be selected from the drop-down menu.